An epic two week road trip itinerary for the North and South Islands

 You’ll want at least one full day to experience one of the parks.
 I loved Wai O Tapu, which is where you can see the Champagne Pool, a large turqoise and orange pool, as well as other technicolour pools.

-If you go there, you’re already part way to Taupo, so you can scoot down to the lake after.
-I stopped at Kerosene Creek on the way, which is a popular spot for swimming in naturally heated waters (for free).
+I also stopped at Kerosene Creek, close to Wai O Tapu, which is a popular spot for swimming in naturally heated waters (for free).

 WHERE TO EAT IN ROTORUA